Frequently Asked Questions

-As of late November, 16 faculty and staff members and 16 students have tested positive for COVID-19.
+As of January 27, 2021, 24 faculty and staff members, 20 students, and one student worker has tested positive for COVID-19.

 In each case where an employee has tested positive, our Human Resources Office has coordinated the response with both the person testing positive as well as those with whom they may have had contact.
 Per the Centers for Disease Control (CDC) guidelines, an individual who has had contact with someone who tests positive for a minimum of fifteen minutes at a distance of fewer than six feet is deemed to have been exposed.
 Accordingly, all individuals who met this criterion have been advised to be tested and self-quarantine.
 If the test is negative, an employee will return to work.
 If the test is positive, an employee must remain off campus for a period of fourteen days from the date they were initially tested.
 The work areas that have been impacted have been closed for deep cleaning by our third-party cleaning service until the cleaning is completed.